 The primary competition is the WBBL Championship, in which all WBBL teams play each other twice over the course of the season.
 Two points are awarded for a win, but no points for a defeat and all games must result in an outright winner (ie. five-minute periods of overtime are played if the game is tied until a winner is found).

-At the end of the regular season the top eight teams in the WBBL Championship progress to the post-season to play in the WBBL Championship Play-offs.
+At the end of the regular season the top eight teams in the WBBL Championship progress to the post-season to play in the WBBL Play-offs.
 Unlike other European leagues and the NBA, the WBBL Championship is considered the primary competition and its winner the number one team that season.
 This is because of the length of the regular season and the number of games played during it, compared with the restricted number of play-off games in WBBL.

 There are three knock-out competitions that run alongside the WBBL Championship.
-One is the WBBL Cup, in which the WBBL clubs take part in a straight knockout competition culminating in the WBBL Cup Final, the other is the WBBL Trophy, where the 10 teams are spilt geographically into two groups.
+One is the WBBL Cup, in which the WBBL clubs take part in a straight knockout competition culminating in the WBBL Cup Final, the other is the WBBL Trophy, where the 12 teams are spilt geographically into four groups.
 The top two from each group then advance into the knockout stages and then onto the WBBL Trophy Final.
 Finally there is the WBBL Play-Offs, where the top 8 teams in the WBBL Championship play in a knockout tournament for a place at the WBBL Play-Off Final.

-For more information regarding WBBL Competitions please visit the Competitions section of the WBBL Website
+For more information regarding WBBL Competitions please visit the Competitions section of the WBBL Website.

 HOW CAN I GET TO A GAME?